islamismail1997/task-management-system/docs/README.md

-1. Project Title and Description:

 # Task Management and Report Subscription System

 This project is a Flask-based backend system for managing tasks and sending task reports to subscribed users.
 It includes features such as user authentication, task management (CRUD operations), and automated report generation for daily, weekly, and monthly frequencies.
 ____________________________________________________________________________________________________________________

-2. Table of Contents:

 ## Table of Contents
 - [Features](#features)